persts/BBoxEE/doc/Quick Start Guide.md

 ### Loading Data

-There are two way to load data into BBoxEE:
+There are two ways to load data into BBoxEE:

 1. Select a directory (![Folder Icon](../icons/folder.svg))
 2. Select an existing annotation file (![file icon](../icons/file.svg))